 Idioms and proverbs are a curious part of any language, and one of the hardest parts of a new language to learn.
-For example, English speakers don’t look puzzled if someone tells them not to “beat around the bush.”
-They all know that they should stop avoiding what they want to say and get to the point.
+For example, English speakers don’t look puzzled if someone says, "Don't beat around the bush.”
+They know they need to get to the point.

-In the case of English, many of these phrases come from literature that influenced the people of England while the language was still young.
-Two of the most influential pieces of literature at the time were the plays of Shakespeare and the 1611 King James Bible.
+In the English language, many of these phrases come from literature that influenced the people of England while the language was still young.
+Two of the most influential pieces of literature during this time were the plays of Shakespeare and the 1611 King James Bible.
 Victor Hugo, beloved author of Les Miserables, once said about these two works,

 “England made Shakespeare, but the Bible made England.”

 The Church of England was deeply intertwined with the political sphere.
 As a result, the Bible did not merely influence England’s religious landscape, but also its culture and politics.
-This era was also the time of the development of the English language as we know it.
-Therefore, many of our English idioms come from the Bible, specifically the King James translation of 1611.
-In fact, many of them come from the Sermon on the Mount in Matthew 5-7, a passage which contains a wealth of moral teaching.
+This era saw the development of the English language as we know it and many of our English idioms come from the Bible, specifically the King James translation of 1611.

 The principle behind the proverb, in the way it is used in our contemporary world, still holds true.
 A community at war within itself is doomed to failure.